How do health and safety protocols implemented in response to the COVID-19 pandemic affect female sexual function and health?

 As the COVID-19 pandemic continues worldwide, researchers have been investigating how the physical and social aspects of the virus affect sexuality in men and women.

-On the next slides, we’ll discuss some of the ways social distancing, lock-downs, and pandemic-related stress have influenced sexual health for women.
-(For more information on the physical aspects of COVID-19 and women’s sexuality, please see this article: How does having/recovering from COVID-19 affect female sexual health?)
+Here we’ll discuss some of the ways social distancing, lock-downs, and pandemic-related stress have influenced sexual health for women.

 Effati-Daryani, Fatemeh, et al.